-(Amounts in millions) 2019 2018
+(Amounts in millions) 20 20 2019

 Global Funds Transfer revenue

-Money transfer fee revenue \$ 1,102.1 \$ 1,255.4
+Money transfer fee revenue \$ 1 ,083.4 \$ 1,102.1

-Bill payment services fee revenue 59.4 74.5
+Bill payment services fee revenue 46.2 59.4

-Other revenue 21.8 17.8
+Other revenue 21.3 21.8

-Total Global Funds Transfer fee and other revenue 1,183.3 1,347.7
+Total Global Funds Transfer fee and other revenue \$ 1 ,150.9 \$ 1,183.3

 Financial Paper Products revenue

-Money order fee revenue 8.7 11.2
+Money order fee revenue 7.3 8.7

-Official check outsourcing services fee revenue 8.7 9.1
+Official check outsourcing services fee revenue 7.4 8.7

-Other revenue 29.7 30.1
+Other revenue 31.6 29.7

-Total Financial Paper Products fee and other revenue 47.1 50.4
+Total Financial Paper Products fee and other revenue 46.3 47.1

-Investment revenue 54.7 49.5
+Investment revenue 20.0 54.7

-Total revenue \$ 1,285.1 \$ 1,447.6
+Total revenue \$ 1 ,217.2 \$ 1,285.1

 Timing of revenue recognition:

-Services and products transferred at a point in time \$ 1,170.2 \$ 1,341.1
+Services and products transferred at a point in time \$ 1 ,137.0 \$ 1,170.2

-Products transferred over time 8.7 9.1
+Products transferred over time 7.4 8.7

-Total revenue from services and products 1,178.9 1,350.2
+Total revenue from services and products 1 ,144.4 1,178.9

-Investment revenue 54.7 49.5
+Investment revenue 20.0 54.7

-Other revenue 51.5 47.9
+Other revenue 52.8 51.5

-Total revenue \$ 1,285.1 \$ 1,447.6
+Total revenue \$ 1 ,217.2 \$ 1,285.1

 See Note 2 - Summary of Significant Accounting Policies the Company's accounting policies on revenue recognition.
-Due to the short-term nature of the Company's services and products, the amount of contract assets and liabilities on the Consolidated Balance Sheets as of December 31, 2019 and 2018, is negligible.
-Assets for unsettled money transfers, money orders and consumer payments are included in "Settlement assets" with a corresponding liability recorded in "Payment service obligations" on the Consolidated Balance Sheets.
+Due to the short-term nature of the Company's services and products, the amount of contract assets and liabilities on the Consolidated Balance Sheets as of December 31, 2020 and 2019, is negligible.
+Assets for unsettled money transfers, money orders and consumer payments are included within "Settlement assets" with a corresponding liability recorded within "Payment service obligations" on the Consolidated Balance Sheets.
 For more information on these assets and liabilities see Note 2 - Summary of Significant Accounting Policies.

-Note 15 - Leases
+Note 16 - Leases

 The Company's leases consist primarily of operating leases for buildings, equipment and vehicles.
-Upon adoption of ASC Topic 842 on January 1, 2019, the Company recognized an operating lease liability of \$57.1 million and a Right-of-Use ("ROU") operating asset of \$53.9 million.
-The lease liability is calculated based on the remaining minimum rental payments under current leasing standards for existing operating leases and the ROU asset is calculated the same as the lease liability, but it includes \$3.2 million of accrued rent as of December 31, 2018.
-The ROU asset is presented on the Consolidated Balance Sheets as part of "Other assets" and the lease liability is included in "Accounts payable and other liabilities."
-The reduction in the carrying amount of the ROU asset and changes in the lease liability are presented as part of "Change in other assets" and "Change in accounts payable and other liabilities," respectively, on the Consolidated Statements of Cash Flows.
-As of December 31, 2019, the Company had an ROU asset of \$50.0 million and a lease liability of \$54.2 million on the Consolidated Balance Sheets.
+Finance leases are immaterial.
+The ROU asset and the lease liability are calculated based on the remaining minimum rental payments under current leasing standards for existing operating leases.
+The reduction in the carrying amount of the ROU asset and changes in the lease liability are presented within "Operating activities" on the Consolidated Statements of Cash Flows.
 We elected the package of practical expedients, which permitted us to not reassess our prior conclusions about lease identification, lease classification and initial direct costs under the new standard.
 We did not elect the use of the hindsight practical expedient or the practical expedient pertaining to land easements, as the latter was not applicable to us.
 We also elected the short-term lease recognition exemption for all leases that qualify.
 This means, for those leases that qualify, we did not recognize ROU assets or lease liabilities.
 The Company elected the practical expedient to not separate lease and non-lease components for our real estate and vehicle leases.